front-end-summer19/all-the-news-react/README.md

 `$ npm i styled-components`

-We'll start on the lower level components and work our way up beginning with the Story component.
+We'll start on the lower level components and work our way up beginning with the Story component:

 ```js
 import React from "react";